axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-tolstoy.markdown

    <p id="_signature">Seth Godin</p>
   </div>

  <p>The Internet, and the Large Language Models trained on it, says that Tolstoy declared himself a Christian.
-You can read the <em>Confession</em> and <em>My Religion</em> books to verify it, but that is wrong.
-He did create his own unique philosophy based upon the teachings of Jesus, whilke rejecting the institutional dogma of the Church.</p>
+You can read the <em>Confession</em> and <em>My Religion</em> books to verify it.
+He did create his own unique philosophy based upon the teachings of Jesus, while rejecting the institutional church dogma.</p>

  <h1>Violence</h1>
   <div class="_citation">